mjtiv/aix_gpt_protocol/README.md

 - 🧾 Whitepaper (PDF)
 - 🧪 Reproducible results with rejection tests, zone validation, and agent quarantine logic

-> 🚨 All code and architectural logic disclosed here are protected under the following provisional applications:
+## ⚠️ Intellectual Property Notice

-> - 63/813,780 (May 29, 2025)
+This repository contains material covered by **pending U.S. patent applications**:

-> - 63/815,764 (May 01, 2025)
+- 63/813,780 (Filed May 29, 2025)
-> - 63/820,143 (June 09, 2025)
+- 63/815,764 (Filed May 01, 2025)

----
+- 63/820,143 (Filed June 09, 2025)

-More sections (Quick Start, File Map, etc.) can follow — want me to flesh out the rest now?
+All rights reserved.
+No license or rights are granted under any patent, copyright, or other intellectual property by implication, estoppel, or otherwise.

-And do you want a `NOTICE.txt` or `LICENSE.txt` template next?
+Use, reproduction, or distribution of this material without express written permission from the author is prohibited.